 In support of the broader mission of the University of St. Thomas, the Division of Student Affairs creates holistic educational environments that prepare students to live, learn and contribute to our intercultural society.

-The Anderson Student Center is a premiere, LEED Gold, community gathering space for student, faculty, staff, and alumni.
+The Anderson Student Center is a premiere, LEED Gold, community gathering space for students, faculty, staff and alumni.
 The award winning 225,000 square foot space offers an exceptional co-curricular environment that includes meeting rooms, food venues, recreational and reception areas, a student leadership center and the fabulous Woulfe Alumni Hall.

 Campus Life creates experiences for students to interact and share interests, develop individual and group leadership and engage in creative programming that promotes inclusive communities.
 The department oversees 140 clubs and organizations, the , and club sports while directing spirit initiatives and leadership programs.

-Supporting the University of St. Thomas mission, Counseling and Psychological Services promotes the mental health, interpersonal relationships, and academic performance of UST students.
-We contribute to a healthy campus learning environment by providing psychological services to all who work, train, and study at the University.
+Supporting the University of St. Thomas mission, Counseling and Psychological Services promotes the mental health, interpersonal relationships, and academic performance of St. Thomas students.
+We contribute to a healthy campus learning environment by providing psychological services to all who work, train and study at the university.

 The Dean of Students Office cultivates the retention, growth and success of students.
 The staff educates and empowers students regarding their rights and responsibilities as members of the St. Thomas and surrounding community.
 The office ensures the university community functions as freely as possible from disruptive and inappropriate behavior through the oversight for student conduct, bias related incidents and sexual violence/harassment protocol.
 The department staff support students and their families in crisis or challenging situations and through collaborative programming in their transition to the university.

-UST Health Services is the second largest comprehensive post-secondary health care center in the state.
-The purpose of Health Services is to provide high quality, cost effective, convenient, safe medical care and health education to ensure a healthy community
+St. Thomas Health Services is the second largest comprehensive post-secondary health care center in the state.
+The purpose of Health Services is to provide high quality, cost effective, convenient, safe medical care and health education to ensure a healthy community.

 The Veterans Resource Center provides student veterans with a central location to field their questions and support their success at St. Thomas.
 They offer veterans the resources they need to succeed academically and the career support they need to thrive after their time at St. Thomas.